Menstruation (mammal): Animal estrous cycles

-The female will ovulate spontaneously and be receptive to the male to be bred (express estrus) at regular biologically defined intervals.
+The female will ovulate spontaneously and be receptive to the male for breeding (express estrus) at regular biologically defined intervals.
 The female is receptive to males only while experiencing estrus.

 For breeding livestock, there are a number of advantages to be gained by finding methods to induce ovulation on a planned schedule, and thus synchronize the estrus cycle between many female animals.
 If animals can be bred on the same schedule, it increases convenience for the livestock owner, since the young animals will be at the same stage of development.
 Also, if artificial insemination (AI) is used for breeding, the AI technician's time can be used more efficiently, by breeding several females at the same time.
 In order to induce estrus, a variety of techniques have been tried in recent years, involving both more natural, and more hormonal based methods.
 Different ways of injecting or feeding hormones to livestock are costly, and have variable success rates.

 Average length (days) of estrus and estrous cycles: